jacobguenther/endless-sky-guides/README.md

 ### Blockading the Devil (Mystery Cubes 2)
 #### Where to find:
 On Luna(Sol system).
-Will be offered immediatly after completing part 1(Travel to Luna).
+Will be offered immediately after completing part 1(Travel to Luna).

 #### Requirements:
 Part 1 is complete.